 The Science Policy Interface Control Document is the document that governs the process by which the final, complete 4MOST Survey Programme will be defined.
 In particular, it governs the application and selection procedure for Community Surveys, a process which will be managed by ESO.

 In brief, this process was set in motion with the 4MOST Consortium publishing a set of 13 articles in the March 2019 issue of the ESO Messenger, providing extensive information on the 4MOST project, the facility, the operations scheme, the survey strategy and the Consortium Surveys.
-The Consortium and ESO will then further engage with the community by jointly organising a workshop, entitled Preparing for 4MOST: A community workshop introducing ESO’s next-generation spectroscopic survey facility, to be held in Garching on 6 – 8 May 2019.
-This workshop will again provide interested members of the community with information about 4MOST, as well as with an opportunity to ask questions and discuss ideas and tentative plans for surveys.
-Members of the community considering applying for 4MOST time are strongly encouraged to attend this workshop.
+The Consortium and ESO then further engaged with the community by jointly organising a workshop, entitled Preparing for 4MOST: A community workshop introducing ESO’s next-generation spectroscopic survey facility, which was held in Garching in May 2019.
+This workshop again provided interested members of the community with information about 4MOST, as well as with an opportunity to ask questions and discuss ideas and tentative plans for surveys.
+The workshop’s programme provides links to the videos and PDFs of the presentations.

-Following this period of information dissemination, ESO will issue a Call for Letters of Intent (LoI), probably in mid-2019.
+Following this period of information dissemination, ESO will issue a Call for Letters of Intent (LoI), currently expected at the end of 2019.
 The LoIs will be reviewed by ESO’s Public Survey Panel (PSP), and successful teams will be invited to submit a detailed proposal.
 The 4MOST Consortium will support the preparation of proposals by providing public access to the 4MOST Facility Simulator.
 After evaluating the feasibility of different combinations of proposed surveys, the PSP will review all proposals and issue a recommendation.
 Based on this recommendation, the survey plan for the combined recommended Community and Consortium Surveys will be optimised and its implications in terms of predicted success and efficiency analysed.
 The resulting report and the PSP recommendation will form the basis for the recommendation of ESO’s Observing Programmes Committee (OPC) for the final 4MOST survey programme.

 Note that the timeline of the entire process above is not yet fully defined.
 In particular, the exact date of the start of the process, i.e. of the Call for Letters of Intent, still remains to be defined.